-A digital audit that is performed remotely using electronic logs and reports to verify ad campaign data from a PoC media company.
-The objective of a digital campaign audit is to verify that ads were delivered per the contract (when applicable) and in accordance with the PoC3 requirements.
+• A digital audit that is performed remotely using electronic logs and reports to verify ad campaign data from a POC media company.
+The objective of a digital campaign audit is to verify that ads were delivered per the contract (when applicable) and in accordance with The Point of Care Marketing Association requirements.